geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Configure_M365_Tenant.md

 In your role as Holly Spencer, Adatum’s Enterprise Administrator, you have been tasked with setting up the company’s profile for its Microsoft 365 trial tenant.
 In this task, you will configure the required options for Adatum’s tenant.
 Since Holly has yet to create a personal Microsoft 365 user account (you will do this in Task 3), Holly will initially sign into Microsoft 365 as the default Microsoft 365 MOD Administrator account using the Tenant email address and password that was assigned by your lab hosting provider.

-1. When the Virtual Machine opens, it opens with the Client PC VM (LON-CL1).
-You need to switch to the Domain Controller VM; therefore, in the **Virtual Machine** field at the top of the page, select the drop-down arrow an select the Domain Controller VM (LON-DC1).
+1. When you open your lab hosting provider's Virtual Machine environment, you need to begin with the Domain Controller VM (LON-DC1).
+If your VM environment opens with one of the other machines (LON-CL1 or LON-EX1), then switch to the LON-DC1 VM now.

-2. At the top of the page is an **Actions** field.
-Select the drop-down arrow and select **Ctrl+Alt+Delete** to log on.
-Log on as **ADATUM\Administrator** with the password **Pa55w.rd**.
+2. In your lab hosting provider's VM environment, you need to select **Ctrl+Alt+Delete** to log in (your instructor will guide you on how to find this option in your VM environment).
+Log into LON-DC1 as the **Administrator** (adatum\administrator) with the password **Pa55w.rd**.

-3. If you receive a **Networks** warning message asking if you want this PC to be discoverable by other PCs and devices on this network, select **No.**
+3. If you receive a **Networks** warning message asking if you want this PC to be discoverable by other PCs and devices on this network, select **Yes.**

 4. **Server Manager** will automatically start.
 Leave it open (it’s used in the next task) but minimize the window for now.